veganmosfet/Solar_Cybersecurity_Requirements/README.md

 A collection of cybersecurity requirements for connected grid tie solar inverters.

+> [!NOTE]
+> A grid tie inverter is a "Distributed Energy Resource" (DER).
+In IEC 62351-12, security requirements for such devices are listed.

 ## Scope, Applicability and Definitions

 These requirements apply for solar power plants consisting of: